 The survey for Law Park is now closed as the consultant team prepares the final report.
 Please email your thoughts & ideas to LawPark@cityofmadison.com, subscribe to receive updates on the project, and encourage friends, neighbors, and family to do the same!

 Law Park is a 4.7-acre green space that offers over 2,500 feet of shoreline three blocks from the Capitol Square.
 The park was originally conceived in 1911 by John Nolen in his seminal plan, Madison: A Model City.
 In his plan, Nolen envisioned a 5,000 ft. long waterfront esplanade that connected the lake to the Capitol and surrounding community.
 In 1943, a greatly reduced park was constructed on filled land establishing the park’s current extents.
 Although the park provides a linear connection along the south edge of the isthmus, the shoreline green space is isolated from the greater downtown area by a six-lane highway, railroad corridor and approximately 35 ft. of elevation change.
 Access points to the park are limited to the far east and west ends, with a midpoint connection at the Monona Terrace Community and Convention Center.
 Numerous plans to improve Law Park and re-connect it to downtown and the surrounding neighborhoods have been proposed over the park’s history, but none have been implemented.
 Madison’s 2012 Downtown Plan identifies Law Park as an “unparalleled opportunity to develop a premier lakefront park”.
 The Preliminary Report project is the first step in creating a signature public space on the shore of Lake Monona.

 Consultant Team Selection

-Questions or comments regarding the Law Park Preliminary Report project can be sent to: LawPark@cityofmadison.com
+Questions or comments regarding the Law Park Preliminary Report can be sent to: LawPark@cityofmadison.com

-Please check back to this site for updates regarding the project as they become available.
+Project updates will be posted to this site as they become available.